THURSTON MOORE

 This is the Story Of

-A montage of contemporary news clips opens the film in timely resonance with the history of American social dissent.
+Contemporary news clips punctuate the film in timely resonance with the history of American social dissent.
 From the Wobblies to the East Village Bohemians; from the birth of Protest Rock to the Youth and Anti War movements; from Media activism to Occupy Wall Street, we follow Tuli’s story with awareness of our current times.

 Thurston Moore Photographed by Andrea Urbez for Document Journal.